 Around this age, babies start to notice the people around them eating delicious and interesting foods.
 Parents see their babies smacking their lips at food and showing other signs of readiness.

 Please note that the word “weaning” does not mean stopping breastmilk or formula.
-It means that foods are introduced as a compliment to the baby’s diet; a step toward what western culture has termed “weaning”.
+It means that foods are introduced as a complement to the baby's diet; a step toward what western culture has termed “weaning”.